malhotrariya/Principles-of-Computing/HW3/readme.md

 # HW-3 Data Structures and Efficiency
+The assignment contains coding on the following topics:

 ## Lists and Methods
 Implement onlyPositive(lst) to extract positive elements from a 2D list